February 18, 2025 3 min read

-Above: Bucephalandra 'Brownie Ghost 2011' has a particularly strong purplish tone.
-Buceps belong to a genus of flowering rheophyte that grows with a creeping rhizome.
-They are endemic to Indonesia and come in varied and unusual forms.
+Above: Bucephalandra 'Brownie Ghost 2011' has a particularly strong purple hue.
+Buceps are a genus of flowering rheophytes that grow with a creeping rhizome.
+They are endemic to Indonesia and come in many unusual forms.

-Above: Buceps are most often grown on hardscape, even though they can be grown directly on substrate if their rhizomes are not buried too deep.
+Above: Buceps are most commonly grown on hardscape, although they can be grown directly on substrate if their rhizomes are not buried too deeply.

-While they are outwardly hardy, they can also be prone to ‘melting’ and algae infestation.
-These issues stem from 3 common mistakes in growing them.
+While outwardly hardy, they can also be prone to "melting" and algae infestation.
+These problems stem from 3 common growing mistakes.

 Uncycled / biologically immature tank

-Buceps are very prone to melting in new tanks that have not been sufficiently cycled.
-It is quite deceptive as they ‘look hardy’ and have tough looking leaves.
-However as slow growers they expend considerable energy to adapt to new environments, and are very vulnerable to ammonia damage in new tanks, which measurements of surface water may not reveal.
+Buceps are very susceptible to melting in new tanks that have not been sufficiently cycled.
+This is quite deceptive as they look 'hardy' and have tough looking leaves.
+However, as slow growers, they expend considerable energy to adapt to new environments and are very susceptible to ammonia damage in new tanks, which may not be detected by surface water measurements.

 Cycle a new tank for at least 2 weeks, and allow other plants to grow in, before adding Buceps.